msucloudfellowship/msucloudfellowship.github.io/docs/session_how_to_cloud/index.md

-# How Does the Cloud Work?
+# What is the cloud and how does it work?

 ## Introduction